alexp367/CS497S-Team-JARAN/TextChat/README.md

 Runs the app in the development mode with nodemon.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.

 ### Techologies

-This app ues Node.js, Express, and Socket.io
+This app uses Node.js, Express, and Socket.io

 ### API